 The kiwifruit industry is serviced by over 400 contractors who supply labour for the orchards.
 All contractors must be approved and are listed at industry.zespri.com under Contractors and GAP & Grasp Contractor List.

-A list of orchard employers looking for workers can be found at nzkgi.org.nz.
-Click the Find a Kiwifruit Job Now link.
+A list of orchard employers looking for workers can be found on the "Find a kiwifruit job now" link on NZKGI's homepage.

 Packhouses